Dhuvaafaru

-The challenging task of resettling the tsunami victims and establishing a new island community on Dhuvaafaru was undertaken by the International Federation of Red Cross and Red Crescent Societies under an agreement made with the Government of Maldives in May 2005.
+The task of resettling the tsunami victims and establishing a new island community on Dhuvaafaru was undertaken by the International Federation of Red Cross and Red Crescent Societies (IFRC) under an agreement made with the Government of Maldives in May 2005.
 Though Dhuvaafaru was uninhabited until recent history, there is physical and literary proof of the island being inhabited over 200 years ago.
-The famous wartime hero Dhandahelu — depicted in story of Maldives independence war against Portuguese invasion in 17th Century — is named after this island and is referred to in the historical literature as Dhuvaafaru Dhandahelu (meaning Dhandahelu from Dhuvaafaru).
+The famous wartime hero Dhandahelu — depicted in story of Maldives independence war against Portuguese invasion in 16th Century — is named after this island and is referred to in the historical literature as Dhuvaafaru Dhandahelu (meaning Dhandahelu from Dhuvaafaru).

 History

 Etymology

 In the local Maldivian Dhivehi language, the island name of Dhuvaafaru is literally translated as "running reef".
-It is suggested that this name may have been derived from the ever-shifting shape of the island's beach in different monsoons.
+It is suggested that this name is derived from the because of the reef (ފަރު) in the island's eastern side reef in the eastern side of the island in which the reef occasionally dries thus showing it's rocks it might be also may have been derived from the ever-shifting shape of the island's beach in different monsoons.
 Even today the shape of the beach and shoreline keeps changing consistently, especially during the rainy season.

 Early history

 There is historical evidence that Dhuvaafaru was populated around 15th Century and it may have been populated as late as 200 years ago.
-A famous associate of the Maldivian national hero Muhammad Thakurufaanu Al Auzam hails from Dhuvaafaru.
+A famous associate of the Maldivian national hero Muhammad Thakurufaanu Al Auzam is from Dhuvaafaru.
 This associate is popularly known as Dhuvaafaru Dhandahelu.
 According to Maldivian historical sources, Dhuvaafaru Dhandahelu was a young boy from the island of Dhuvaafaru who fought with Muhammad Thakurufaanu Al Auzam to free Maldives from the occupation of Portuguese.
 In traditional stories Dhuvaafaru Dhandahelu is portrayed as a vigilant and valiant person.

-Even today there are signs of previous in-habitation of the island.
 In August 2005 an ancient area was discovered while trees were being cleared to make way for roads.
-This site sits on the south east side of Raa Atoll School.
+This site sits on the south east side of the school.
 The cemetery, well and coral stone structure found from this location were officially protected as a place of historical significance.
-But little to none has been done to protect the area which is again concealed by wilderness.

-There was an old well which could be over 100 or more years, right next to the current football ground.
-The top of this well was renovated by the islanders of Maakurathu with cement but the bottom of the well was built using limestone; the ancient building material.
-However, the top of this well is now destroyed after a motor accident.

 It is believed that the previous residents of Dhuvaafaru, left the island due to soil erosion and its less proximity to fishing grounds.
 Some folktales claim that Dhuvaafaru was abandoned because the island was haunted.
 Elders of Kandholhudhoo claim that their ancestors were from Dhuvaafaru and other such islands across the atoll.
 They migrated to Kandholhudhoo because it was closer to the wider sea where fish is abundant.